Kevin-Bronsdijk/kraken-net/README.md

 In order to convert between different image types you need to add the `ConvertImage` object to you request.
 This object takes two properties:

 `format` — The image format you wish to convert your image into.
-This can accept one of the following values: `ImageFormat.jpeg`, `ImageFormat.png` or `ImageFormat.gif`.
+This can accept one of the following values: `ImageFormat.Jpeg`, `ImageFormat.Png` or `ImageFormat.Gif`.

 `background` — Background image when converting from transparent file formats like PNG or GIF into fully opaque format like JPEG.
 The background property can be passed in HEX notation "#f60" or "#ff6600".
 The default background color is white.